Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Here's my current favorite trail snack, with one serving delivering healthy fats and plenty of carbohydrates for trail energy.

-PURE as a source of gluten free hiking food
+Fruit bars as a source of gluten free hiking food

 Don't you crave fruit after a few days out on the trail?
 Me, too!

-Here's how I satisfy that longing:
+Here's how I satisfy that longing, with a variety pack.

 Trail snacks are a universe unto themselves.